angelo-wf/elsemble/DOC.md

 The current architecture and options relating to architectures can be set:

 - `.arch <name>`: Set the architecture to `name`.
-NOTE: this cannot be done in if-statements or macros.
+This cannot be done inside if-statements or macros.
 Additionally, `.arch` inside an included file does not affect the architecture of the including file.
 - `.smart <name>`: Enable or disable smart mode, which allows some architecture settings to be set by certain opcodes being assembled. `name` needs to be 'on' or 'off'.

 Additionally, some architecture-specific directives exist, which are listed in the section about each architecture.
 These values are set per architecture and not shared between them.